-Buffalo Suzuki Strings Inc. is a not-for-profit (501 c3) music education program utilizing the Suzuki Method.
-BSS provides instruction by Suzuki Association of the Americas registered Suzuki Teachers on Violin, Viola, Cello, Double Bass, Piano, and Classical Guitar.
+Buffalo Suzuki Strings Inc. is a not-for-profit 501 (c) (3) music education program utilizing the Suzuki Method.
+BSS provides instruction by Suzuki Association of the Americas registered Suzuki Teachers on Violin, Viola, Cello, Piano, and Harp.
 The BSS music program consists of a combination of private lessons and group instruction for children ages birth to 18 years.

 Enrichment programs such as Music Reading, Orchestra, Fiddling Classes, Quartets, and Advanced Ensemble are also available.
-The BSS curriculum includes annual school wide concerts, smaller recitals, opportunities for community performances, summer workshops, solo performances plus national and international tours.
-BSS is one of the first programs to offer Suzuki Music for Infants and Toddlers for children from birth to three years of age taught by a SMIT registered teacher.
+The BSS curriculum includes annual school-wide concerts, smaller recitals, opportunities for community performances, summer workshops, solo performances plus national and international tours.
+BSS is one of the first programs to offer Suzuki Early Childhood Education for children from birth to three years of age taught by a SECE registered teacher.

 The BSS Advanced Ensemble has played annually with the Ars Nova Chamber Musicians in their Viva Vivaldi Festivals since 1979.
 The BSS Friendship Touring Ensemble was formed in 1983 as a response to Dr. Suzuki’s dream of peace through music.
 The Touring Ensemble, an outgrowth of our most advanced repertory classes, has traveled to over twenty countries on five continents since 1984.
 Our Western New York children have been acknowledged as an embodiment of Dr. Suzuki’s goal: to use the Language of Music to promote peace, understanding and friendship among the people of the world.